Product

 From a practical standpoint, managers must also consider the logistical complexities.
 Different SPVs might have varying advisors, structures, and requirements, complicating integration and management.

-In an interview, one manager explained their cautious approach to pass-through SPVs:
+In an interview, one manager explained their cautious approach to layered SPVs:

 Another manager noted that while they have not yet organized an SPV that accepted investment from another SPV, they have had discussions about potential structures.
 These include co-GP relationships where two GPs manage an SPV together, optimizing logistics and sharing economics.